 “Warrants” are instruments that give the holder the right to purchase an underlying financial instrument at a given price and time or at a series of prices and times outlined in the warrant agreement.
 Warrants may be issued alone or in connection with the sale of other securities, for example, as part of a merger or recapitalization agreement, or to facilitate divestiture of the securities of another business entity.
 Publicly traded stock warrants are captured in scope of SSAP No. 30R—Unaffiliated Common Stock.
 All other warrants, including non-publicly traded stock warrants, shall be captured in scope of SSAP No. 86.

+“Derivative Premium” is the cost to acquire or write a derivative contract.
+Derivative premium is not an “underlying” in a derivative contract and is not impacted by changes in an underlying interest of the derivative agreement.
+A derivative with contract terms that finance the derivative premium, so that the cost is paid or received throughout the derivative term or at derivative maturity, does not result with an “embedded derivative” addressed in paragraph 16.

 “Firm commitment” is an agreement with an unrelated party, binding on both parties and expected to be legally enforceable, with the following characteristics:

 a.
 The agreement specifies all significant terms, including the quantity to be exchanged, the fixed price, and the timing of the transaction.
 The fixed price may be expressed as a specified amount of an entity’s functional currency or of a foreign currency.
 It may also be expressed as a specified interest rate or specified effective yield;